-are likewise associated with sizable increases in Republican vote share across specifications.
+tions.
 Within counties, a 25% increase in the number of male layoffs is correlated with a three-point rightward swing, enough to flip 3.5% of county-level results between 2006-18 towards the Republican candidate.
 By contrast, female layoffs correspond to no such rightward swing and are in fact associated with diminished Republican support, a finding we return to in the conclusion.

-These results are robust to the inclusion of state-by-year fixed effects to account for states' distinct political trajectories over time (Appendix K); inclusion of county-specific linear time trends to account for unobserved heterogeneity across counties that varies over time (Appendix K); and to re-estimation at the commuting zone level (Appendix L).
-The results are also robust to calculating layoffs as proportions of baseline employment levels (Appendix L).
+These results are robust to the inclusion of state-by-year fixed effects to account for states' distinct political trajectories over time (Appendix L); inclusion of county-specific linear time trends to account for unobserved heterogeneity across counties that varies over time (Appendix M); re-estimation at the commuting zone level (Appendix N); and to the exclusion of any single county from the sample (Appendix O).
+The results are also robust to calculating layoffs as proportions of baseline employment levels (Appendix P).

 It is possible that these analyses conflate male layoffs with decline in male-majority industries that drive rightward shifts for reasons independent of gender.
-For example, coal decline might augment Republican support due to the industry's unique cultural value (Bell and York 2010), not its predominantly male workforce.
+For example, coal decline might augment Republican support due to the industry's unique cultural value (Bell and York 2010), not due to its predominantly male workforce.
 Similarly, layoffs in male-dominated industries may receive more media attention than those in other industries, prompting stronger political responses.
 To account for this, we re-estimate these models focusing on employment changes within male-dominated mining and manufacturing industries.
 If gender does not play a role, we would expect both male and female layoffs in these industries to increase Republican vote share.